alatinax/alatinax/README.md

 - 👋 Hi, I’m @alatinax
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning various coding languages
-- 💞️ I’m looking to collaborate on many different ideas and learn more about coding
+- 💞️ I’m looking to collaborate on many different ideas and learn more about programming
-- 📫 How to reach me alatinaxo@outlook.com
+- 📫 How to reach me alatinax@outlook.com